jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (3) The person has an amount of income derived on the day that is 1 year after the end date that is equal to the current market value, on the end date, of assets that the person has on the end date less the current market value, on the end date, of liabilities that the person has on the end date, but ignoring:
   (a) assets that are disposed of or transferred for charitable purposes within 1 year of the end date, together with any rights and obligations, to—
     (i) a tax charity, other than a tax charity as defined in paragraph (c) of the definition of tax charity:
-    (ii) a New Zealand resident person, other than a natural person, that derives exempt income under any of sections CW 38 to CW 52, CW 55BA, or CW 64 (which relate to exempt income of certain entities):
+    (ii) a New Zealand resident person, other than a natural person, that derives exempt income under any of sections CW 38 to CW 52, CW 55BA, and CW 64 (which relate to exempt income of certain entities):
   (b) assets received from the Crown—
     (i) to settle a Treaty of Waitangi claim:
     (ii) in accordance with the Maori Fisheries Act 2004: